Souvik-karmakar/Teleconsultation-app-Diabetes-Prediction/README.md

 Variables   Description

-Pregnancies Number of times pregnant
+Pregnancies :-Number of times pregnant
-Glucose Plasma glucose concentration in an oral glucose tolerance test BloodPressure   Diastolic blood pressure (mm Hg) SkinThickness   Triceps skinfold thickness (mm) Insulin Two hour serum insulin
+Glucose:- Plasma glucose concentration in an oral glucose tolerance test BloodPressure:-   Diastolic blood pressure (mm Hg) SkinThickness :-  Triceps skinfold thickness (mm) Insulin:- Two hour serum insulin
-BMI Body Mass Index
+BMI:- Body Mass Index
-DiabetesPedigreeFunction    Diabetes pedigree function Age Age in years
+DiabetesPedigreeFunction:-    Diabetes pedigree function Age:- Age in years
-Outcome Class variable (either 0 or 1).
+Outcome:- Class variable (either 0 or 1).
 268 of 768 values are 1, and the others are 0
-Project Task: Week 1

 Data Exploration:

 1. Perform descriptive analysis.
 Understand the variables and their corresponding values.
 On the columns below, a value of zero does not make sense and thus indicates missing value: